 - From the Trooper Inn, turn right then right again to take the path alongside the edge of Bridge Cottage’s garden to Stile 1.

-- Take the next right, onto Cat Lane, to pass Brunsell Farm.
-Drop down the hill to find Stile 2 on the right in the hedge, just before the bridge.
+- Take the next right, onto Cat Lane, and drop down the hill to pass Brunsell Farm.

-- Bear left to cross the stream for the second time using the bridge between Stiles 3 & 4.
+- Bear left and cross the stream for the second time using the wooden bridge between Stiles 3 & 4.

 - Cut straight over the meadow to Stile 5, placed in-between the gardens of Brimble Cottages.